arthurgassner/swissenergy-frontend/docs/deployment.md

     ```

     Doing it this way is both long and un-versioned.<br>
-    A better way is to use `docker-compose`, which is usually used to run several containers at once.
+    A better way is to use `docker-compose`.
+It is usually used to run several containers at once, but still very useful with only one container.

-    A command such like one above turns into a `.yml` file:
+    A command such as the one above turns into a `.yml` file:

     ```yaml title="docker-compose.yml"
     name: swissenergy-backend